Wallace Carothers: Education and academic career

 He went back to the University of Illinois to study for his Ph.D. under Roger Adams.
 His degree was awarded in 1924.
 He specialized in organic chemistry and minored in physical chemistry and mathematics.
 He worked as a research assistant during 1922–1923 and received the Carr Fellowship for 1923–24.
 This was the most prestigious award offered by the university at that time.

 He was initiated into Alpha Chi Sigma in 1926 as a member of Zeta Chapter at the University of Illinois.

 After receiving his Ph.D., Carothers stayed at the University of Illinois for two years as an instructor in organic chemistry.

-In 1926, Carothers moved to Harvard University.
-Again he was an instructor in organic chemistry.
-James B. Conant, who became President of Harvard College in 1933, said of Carothers: In his research, Dr. Carothers showed even at this time the high degree of originality which marked his later work.
+In 1926, Carothers moved to Harvard University, where he was again an instructor in organic chemistry.
+Harvard president James B. Conant – himself a chemist – wrote of Carothers:

+In his research, Dr. Carothers showed even at this time the high degree of originality which marked his later work.
 He was never content to follow the beaten path or to accept the usual interpretations of organic reactions.
 His first thinking about polymerization and the structure of substances of high molecular weight began while he was at Harvard.

 In 1927, DuPont decided to fund fundamental, pure research: research not deliberately aimed at the development of a money-making product.
 Carothers traveled to Wilmington, Delaware, to discuss the possibility of being in charge of organic chemistry at the new DuPont laboratory for fundamental research.